BenjaminTrainorJS/my-freeCodeCamp-codeExamples/README.md

-# My Code from freeCodeCamp.org
+# my code from freeCodeCamp.org

 This Repository is going to be a collection of the code I write as I progress through the freeCodeCamp curriculum.